Final-Project-Data-Analytics-WUBootcamp/Crime_Analysis/README.md

 - Create a correlation matrix to find any columns that can be dropped
 - Drop columns interfering with the accuracy score

-If more time was available i would:
+If more time was available I would:
 - Investigate bringing in new data sets to join in on the table to help increase the accuracy score.
 - Test additional machine learning algorithms that are great with multi-class classification categorical data types.
 - Run the machine learning model with a different dependent variable such as the “suspect using id”